Mati36/ChatApp/Readme.md

        > - execute command **export NODE_OPTIONS="--no-warnings --openssl-legacy-provider"**
        > It may be that you have an error when you want to open the project with code . remove the variable run your project and re-export the variable
   - To stop project press Ctrl+C

+  ### Important!
+  This ChatApp project on Google Cloud is closed.
+  So the app is not working.